CS2103JAN2017-W13-B2/main/docs/UserGuide.md

 ## 3.11.
 Clearing all entries : `clear`

-Clears your list of tasks to start from a clean slate or remove all tasks that have been marked as done.
+Hate long messy lists and want to start from a clean slate?
+Simply remove all tasks from list or clear only those that are done.
 Be warned, once deleted, the tasks are lost forever (unless you use the undo command).<br>
 Format: clear all|done

 Examples: